Help Center

 2. Developmental Edit

 Opus 4.6 · Full rewriteThe big-picture edit.
-This is where the heavy lifting happens—structural changes, expanded scenes, tightened pacing.
+This is the stage that actually rewrites your manuscript for structure, pacing, and character arcs — expanded scenes, tightened transitions, strengthened motivations.

 What it does: